OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-33.md

 ## 2 Chronicles 33:21

-Amon was twenty-two years old when he ascended to the throne, and he ruled for two years in Jerusalem.
+Amon was twenty-two years old when he began his reign, and he ruled for two years in Jerusalem.

 ## 2 Chronicles 33:22